Haoqiu-Yan/PerceptiveAgent/README.md

 ### Data Preprocessing

 1. The training phrase takes speech as input.
 To encode speech into discrete acoustic units, you can run the following command.
-The HuBert model, specified by the argument `DENSE_NAME` in the shell `expresso_hubert_gen.sh`, would be downloaded automatically.
+The HuBERT model, specified by the argument `DENSE_NAME` in the shell `expresso_hubert_gen.sh`, would be downloaded automatically.

-`bash ./scripts/expresso_hubert_gen.sh`
+    ```bash
+    bash ./scripts/expresso_hubert_gen.sh
+    ```

 2. The inference phrase takes text as input.
-To transform text into discrete acoustic units, a text-to-unit (T2U) model is trained by us, which can be downloaded from [GoogleDrive]().
+To transform text into discrete acoustic units, a text-to-unit (T2U) model is trained by us, which can be downloaded from [GoogleDrive](https://drive.google.com/file/d/1mLVGVHNDjN3OatUqjgmnmTXwlPo01MyX/view?usp=sharing).

-The `spm model` trained by us can be download from [GoogleDrive](); Otherwise, you can train your own model by:
+    The `spm model` trained by us can be downloaded from [GoogleDrive](https://drive.google.com/file/d/1hJsSt8L9Vnm1_Qzxf_um4syXIvKH7cxn/view?usp=sharing); Otherwise, you can train your own model by:

+    ```bash
-`spm_train --input=$ALL_TEXT --model_prefix=spm_bpe_1k --vocab_size=1000 --character_coverage=1.0 --model_type=bpe`
+    spm_train --input=$ALL_TEXT --model_prefix=spm_bpe_1k --vocab_size=1000 --character_coverage=1.0 --model_type=bpe
+    ```

     Then, run the following command to transform text into units.

-`bash ./scripts/t2u_infer.sh`
+    ```bash
+    bash ./scripts/t2u_infer.sh
+    ```

 ### Training